 SERVICE AREA DESCRIPTION

-The Mentorship Service Area seeks to support programs that provide opportunities for middle school girls, children of incarcerated parents and disconnected TAY to connect with caring adult mentors.
-The programs funded under this service area will connect youth with caring adults who will work with them over an extended period of time to provide motivation, guidance and support with the ultimate aim of achieving positive goals, exploring new possibilities and increasing the youth's self-esteem and confidence.
-These programs are expected to be rooted in youth development principles and to provide culturally competent services.
-While they may operate using a diverse set of practices, mentoring programs funded under this service area are envisioned to be most effective when the program structure includes a professional youth worker who coordinates program experiences and connection to resources, mechanisms that ensure mentors are trained and supported, and practices that base the mentoring relationship on the goals and interests of the youth.
+The Mentorship Service Area includes programs that provide opportunities for children and disconnected transitional age youth (TAY) to connect with caring adults.
+The programs funded under this service area connect youth with caring adults who work with them over an extended period of time to provide motivation, guidance, connection and support with the ultimate aim of achieving positive goals, exploring new possibilities and increasing the youth's self-esteem and confidence.

 Service Area need

 Research presented by Child Trends draws connections between caring non-parental adult relationships and a broad range of positive outcomes for youth including increased emotional resiliency and self-esteem, development of social skills, and decreased symptoms of depression, anxiety, sexual risk behaviors and drug use.
 Caring adult relationships have also been found to have a positive impact on school connectedness and academic outcomes.
 For example, students who meet regularly with mentors are less likely than their peers to miss school.
 Moreover, at-risk youth who have mentors are more likely to enroll in college than those without mentors.